 The School Resource Officer (SRO) program places law enforcement officers in schools with the goal of creating and maintaining a safe, secure, and orderly learning environments for students, teachers and staff.
 The program reflects the desire of our community to ensure that schools are safe, secure and orderly.
 SROs represent a proactive strategy designed to bring prevention and intervention into the schools.

 A SRO program is promising strategy because it enables communities and schools to address school violence with both prevention and intervention techniques.
 By being on campus, SROs can prevent problems from happening.
 When problems do arise, they can intervene quickly, address what is taking place and intervene appropriately.
 They contribute to safe school planning efforts and offer their schools a resource to turn to when emergencies occur.
 Ultimately, the officer’s presence helps make the school more safe and secure and learning is more likely to take place in such an environment.
-SCPS has an SRO assigned to each high school and middle school.
-Middle school SROs are also responsible for two elementary schools.
+SCPS has an SRO assigned to each high school and there are SRo's assigned to respond to middle school and elementary schools.

 Another component of security staffing is the in-house school security officer program.
 There are 3 School Security Officers (SSO) in each of our high schools who are certified through the Department of Criminal Justice.
 They are typically responsible for the enforcement of rules and related safety/security tasks.

 For further information about the SRO program, please contact 1st Sgt.
 R.R.
 Pomeroy, Stafford County Sheriff’s Office, at 658-4400.

 D.A.R.E. is a drug abuse and violence prevention program that uses Stafford County Sheriff’s Deputies to present information to children in the classroom environment providing resistance skills and building resiliency.
 D.A.R.E. is a community based program that links law enforcement, schools and parents in a partnership for children.